 Your own experimentation is the best thing to recommend here, but I will provide you with some guidelines to help:

-- First 24 hours: Carbohydrates will make up 70% of your total caloric intake – 4.5g per pound of lean mass.
+- First 24 hours: Carbohydrates will make up 70% of your total caloric intake –5g per pound of lean mass.
 15% protein, and 15% fats split evenly.
-Higher GI foods should be consumed.
+Higher GI foods can be consumed, but it is best to stick with whole food carbohydrate sources rather than processed foods.

 Re-entering Ketosis After Carb Up